We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 Many face masks are fitted with a bendable metal strip that can be tightened across the bridge of the nose.
 Pinching this adjustment together can position the mask closer to your cheeks, making it harder for air to escape.
 Now, the air is forced outward to your ears or by your chin, far away from your specs.

-4. Get the Right Fit
+4. Get a Snug Fit

 If your mask is gaping around your face, there’s more room for air to travel upward and outward toward your glasses.
 Make sure that your mask fits as closely around your nose and cheeks as possible.